thebergamo/react-native-fbsdk-next/README.md

 #### Get profile information

-You can retrieve the profile information after a succesfull login attempt.
+You can retrieve the profile information after a successful login attempt.
 The data returned will be related to the type of authentication you are using (limited or not) and the permission granted by the login method.

 ```js